fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 > It is recommended that you copy the JavaScript files of the `jquery` folder from `fusioncharts-suite-xt > integrations > jquery > js` to your project folder.

-After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder:

 File Name|Description|